originphp/website/source/docs/migrations.md

 ### Irreversible Migrations

-Sometimes you might delete data or do something else that is not reversible, in that case you should throw a custom exception.
+Sometimes you might delete data or do something else that is not reversible, in that case you should throw a `IrreversibleMigrationException`.

 ```php
 class CreateProductsTableMigration extends Migration